Umutoniwasepie/My_Personal_Resume/README.md

 Simply open the provided link in your web browser to access my resume.
 Navigate through the different sections to learn more about me, my skills, experience, and projects.

-## Contributing

-If you would like to contribute to the development of this project or report issues, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes.
-4. Submit a pull request.

-## License

-This project is licensed under the [Your License] License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 If you have any questions or would like to get in touch, you can reach me at [p.umutoniwa@alustudent.com].